CMHAAorg/cmhaa-website/site/content/_index.md

       - our_member_image: img/minterellison.jpg
         our_member_link: https://www.minterellison.com/
   - type: quote
-    quote_text: We believe that every person should be respected for who they are, wherever they are on the continuum of mental health through life's many stages.
-As a community, we know Australian business can do better, and that doing better begins with business leaders prioritising mental health in ways that are experienced by all of their employees.
+    quote_text: As a community, we know Australian business can do better, and that doing better begins with business leaders prioritising mental health in ways that are experienced by all of their employees.
     quote_author: Steven Worrall, Chair of CMHAA and Managing Director of Microsoft Australia
   - type: callout-image-text-cta
     callout_image: img/istockphoto-842866300-1024x1024_membership.jpg